riverrun/openmaize/README.md

 * Openmaize.Authenticate - plug to authenticate users, using JSON Web Tokens.
 * Openmaize.Login - plug to handle login POST requests.
 * Openmaize.Logout - plug to handle logout requests.

-### Authorization

-In the Openmaize.AccessControl module:

-* :authorize - verify that the user, based on user role, is authorized to access the requested page.
-* :authorize_id - verify that the user, based on the user id, is authorized to access the requested page.

 ## Email confirmation and password resetting